Why Making Solar Power Part of Your Retirement Plan Might Make Smart Financial Sense

 None of this income is taxable.

-In addition, many states offer tax rebates and credits simply for installing solar panels, and the federal government provides a generous tax credit for solar installation (though it is set to expire at the end of 2021, so don’t delay).
+In addition, many states offer tax rebates and credits simply for installing solar panels, and the federal government provides a generous tax credit for solar installation (though it is set to expire soon, so don’t delay).

 It’s important to emphasize that these are tax credits, not deductions.
 A credit knocks down your actual tax bill.
 A deduction just lowers your taxable income.
 So if you owed $5000 in taxes, but had a $5000 tax credit, you’d pay nothing.
 If you owed $5000 in taxes, but got a $5000 tax deduction, that would merely lower your taxable income by $5000.